Construction Contracts & Transactions

-Best Lawyers selected Neal as the 2017 “Lawyer of the Year” in New York City for “Litigation-Construction Law” and Super Lawyers named him as one of the “Top 100 Lawyers” in 2016 in the New York Metropolitan Area.
+Best Lawyers selected Neal as the 2017 “Lawyer of the Year” in New York City for “Litigation-Construction Law” and Super Lawyers named him as one of the “Top 100 Lawyers” in 2016 and 2017 in the New York Metropolitan Area.

 Neal’s commitment to his practice extends beyond the courtroom.
 He represents clients in arbitration proceedings and also serves as a neutral on the Panel of Construction Arbitrators of the American Arbitration Association (“AAA”), including its Construction Arbitration Master Panel.
 He also serves on the Panel of Arbitrators for the International Centre for Dispute Resolution.
 He has served as an arbitrator for New York City’s Civil Court and founded the Bergen County Bar Association’s Construction Law Committee.

 As an Adjunct Professor at New York University, he teaches masters courses in construction and real estate law and negotiation and dispute resolution.
-In 2015, he received NYU’s School of Professional Studies “Award for Outstanding Service.”
+In 2015, Neal received NYU’s School of Professional Studies “Award for Outstanding Service.”
 He is a regular guest speaker at events held by the American Bar Association (“ABA”), the AAA and various construction trade associations.
-In the recent past, Neal (i) appeared before more than 200 New York City School Construction Authority project managers and spoke about dispute resolution; (ii) spoke as part of a national AAA webinar on “The Overuse of Discovery in Arbitration Proceedings”; (iii) lectured about project delay and scheduling at the ABA’s New York Regional Program entitled “The Fundamentals of Construction Law”; (iv) participated on a panel of experts on “New York’s Prompt Payment Act: An Underutilized Tool for Getting your Client Paid” at New York County Lawyers’ Association; (v) spoke before the New York County Lawyers’ Association on “The Use of ADR in Construction Cases: What the Industry Forms Say about ADR”; and (vi) lectured in 2015 at the ABA’s Annual Litigation Conference in New Orleans about “Best Practices to Maximize the Benefits of Your Next Arbitration.”
+In the recent past, Neal (i) appeared before more than 200 New York City School Construction Authority project managers and spoke about dispute resolution; (ii) spoke as part of a national AAA webinar on “The Overuse of Discovery in Arbitration Proceedings”; (iii) lectured about project delay and scheduling at the ABA’s New York Regional Program entitled “The Fundamentals of Construction Law”; (iv) participated on a panel of experts on “New York’s Prompt Payment Act: An Underutilized Tool for Getting your Client Paid” at New York County Lawyers’ Association; (v) spoke before the New York County Lawyers’ Association on “The Use of ADR in Construction Cases: What the Industry Forms Say about ADR”; and (vi) lectured at the ABA’s Annual Litigation Conference about “Best Practices to Maximize the Benefits of Your Next Arbitration.”
 He also recorded a “Sound Advice” segment for the ABA’s national website.

-Neal recently obtained a $1 million-plus arbitration award, which included attorney’s fees, against the sponsor of a Manhattan condominium project on behalf of various unit owners who claimed the fair market value of their apartments had been reduced by virtue of the sponsor’s actions.
+Neal also obtained a $1 million-plus arbitration award, which included attorney’s fees, against the sponsor of a Manhattan condominium project on behalf of various unit owners who claimed the fair market value of their apartments had been reduced by virtue of the sponsor’s actions.
 Neal also obtained a unanimous reversal of an adverse decision of a New York federal trial court when the Second Circuit Court of Appeals held that a “Residential Exclusion” rider in a comprehensive general liability insurance policy does not permit a contractor’s insurance company to disclaim coverage because the project in question involves the construction of a residential condominium project.